What are stocks and why invest?

 Contrary to popular belief, he wasn’t an initial ‘founder’ of the company, but came on board in 2004 after a multi-million dollar investment.

-All investing should be regarded as longer term.
+Capital at risk.
+All investing should be for the longer term.
 The value of your investments can go up and down, and you may get back less than you invest.
+Tax treatment depends on individual circumstances and may be subject to change in the future.